NSL 2019-20 Prize Winners

 * Street League Cup Final (Prize-giving) Event

-- pen / pencil (maps and clue sheets will be printed on waterproof paper)
+- pen / pencil (maps and answer sheets will be printed on waterproof paper)

 - compass (optional)